 Screen size 23.8-inch

-We carry out dozens of tests on every all-in-one computer before calculating the final test score – from evaluating the screen and sound quality, to measuring the performance through real-life and benchmark testing.
+Our final test score for each all-in-one is based on dozens of tests – from evaluating the screen and sound quality to measuring the performance through real-life and benchmark testing.

 Speed and performance

-• Our real-life testing checks to see how smooth each all-in-one computer is for everyday tasks, like browsing the web and streaming videos.
+- Our real-life testing checks to see how smooth each all-in-one computer is for everyday tasks, such as browsing the web and streaming videos.

-• Plus, we use industry-recognised benchmarking to really put the machines through their paces.
-This gives us a better idea of how well a computer will respond to tougher tasks like photo editing, video editing and gaming.
+- Plus, we use industry-recognised benchmarking to put the PCs through their paces.
+This gives us a better idea of how well a computer will respond to tougher tasks, such as photo editing and video editing.

 Comfort and ease of use

-• Using an erratic or laggy mouse can be infuriating, so we evaluate the accuracy of the provided pointer.
-We consider how comfortable it is in the hand and whether the clicks feel satisfying to use.
+- Using an erratic or laggy mouse can be infuriating, so we evaluate the accuracy of the one provided.
+We consider how comfortable it is in the hand and whether the clicks feel satisfying.

-• A good keyboard will be spacious, uncluttered and give decent feedback when you type – we dock marks for keyboards that feel cheaply made and rattle and flex in use.
+- A good keyboard will be spacious, uncluttered and give decent feedback when you type – we dock marks for keyboards that feel cheaply made and rattle and flex as you use them.

-• We also look at the range of port and connectors provided, as well as how easy they are to access.
+- We also look at the range of ports and connectors provided, as well as how easy they are to access.

 Screen quality and sound

-• They also evaluate how well the display holds up when viewed from an angle.
-Plus, how distracting reflections are when using the computer in a well lit office room.
+- They also evaluate how well the display holds up when viewed from an angle, and how distracting reflections are when using the computer in a well-lit office.

-• Then an audio expert evaluates the quality of sound when listening through speakers or headphones.
-They listen out for clarity, volume and depth when awarding their ratings.
+- An audio expert evaluates the quality of sound when listening through speakers or headphones.
+They listen out for clarity, volume and depth when giving their ratings.

 Key features

-• This aspect of the test also considers specs like storage space, amount of short-term memory (Ram) and the number of processor cores.
-Don't just assume that a processor with a higher number of total cores is better: Intel processors include smaller 'efficiency' cores - the number of performance cores is more important than the total number overall.
+- This aspect of the test considers specs such as storage space, amount of short-term memory (Ram) and the number of processor cores.
+Don't assume that a processor with more cores is better – the number of performance cores is more important than the total number overall (Intel processors include smaller 'efficiency' cores).

 However, it's worth considering these caveats:

-• Price may not be right: With everything packaged up into one box, retailers and manufacturers can charge a premium for the convenience all-in-one computers offer.
-It's possible to spend less if you're savvy about buying the various parts separately with a tower-style desktop.
+- Price may not be right Retailers and manufacturers can charge a premium for the convenience all-in-one computers offer.
+It's possible to spend less on a desktop tower PC if you're savvy about buying the various parts separately.

-• Lack of portability: We've tested all-in-one computers that weight nearly 10kg, meaning you won't want to move it around too much after you've found a spot for it.
+- Lack of portability.
+We've tested all-in-one computers that weigh nearly 10kg, meaning you won't want to move them around too much after you've found a spot for them.

-• Upgradability: Tower-style desktops give you more choice than an all-in-one (or laptop) when it comes to later upgrading parts to extend your PC's lifetime.
+- Upgradability Tower-style desktops give you more choice than an all-in-one (or laptop) when it comes to upgrading parts to extend your PC's lifetime.

 Not sure an all-in-one is right for you?
-Take a look at our guides to the best laptops and best desktop computers.
+See our guides to the best laptops and best desktop computers.

-There are plenty of reasons why an all-in-one computer might be the ideal option for you.
+There are plenty of reasons why an all-in-one PC might be the ideal option for you.

-You get a bigger screen than with a laptop.
-All of the models listed above have standalone monitors with 24 to 27-inch displays.
-The biggest you get with a more portable laptop PC is 17 inches, with most between 11 and 15.
+For starters, you get a bigger screen than with a laptop.
+All the models we've tested have standalone monitors with 24 to 27-inch displays.
+The biggest you get with a more portable laptop PC is 17 inches, with most between 11 and 15 inches.

 All-in-ones are designed to look attractive, too.
-So if you're wanting something to go in the home office and don't want a clutter of cables and wires, all-in-one PCs tend to be pleasing on the eye.
+So if you don't want a clutter of cables and wires in your home office, an all-in-one PC could suit you.

-The other major advantage is that all-in-ones are a one stop shop.
+The other major advantage is that all-in-ones are a one-stop shop.
 You don't have to faff around buying separate bits and pieces, as the monitor, mouse and keyboard are all right there in the box.
-Just plug it in and you're ready to go.

 How much storage and which ports do you need with an all-in-one?

-All-in-one PCs don't generally come with less storage than 512GB and many have upwards of 1TB.
-Unless you have extensive music, film or gaming collections that you like to keep on your hard drive, 512GB is going to be more than enough storage for most people, with enough space for thousands of files, photos and programs.
+All-in-one PCs don't generally come with less than 512GB of storage, and many have more than 1TB.
+Unless you have an extensive collection of music, film or games that you like to keep on your hard drive, 512GB should be plenty for most people, with enough space for thousands of files, photos and programs.

-Although more and more computing accessories are now able to be used via Bluetooth, you'll still want a couple of full-sized and USB-C ports.
-If you plan to connect up to a second monitor, be sure to look out for an HDMI out port, too.
+Although more and more computing accessories now use Bluetooth and are wireless, you'll still want a couple of full-sized USB and USB-C ports.
+If you plan to connect to a second monitor, be sure to look out for an HDMI-out port, too.

 Need some additional storage space?
 Get more by picking from the best external hard drives.

 Strictly speaking – nothing.
-That's the whole point of all-in-one computers; once out of the box, you can just plug and play, with keyboard and mouse already included.
+That's the whole point of all-in-one PC; once out of the box, you can just plug and play, with keyboard and mouse already included.

-We appreciate, of course, that you may be somebody who is looking for a multi-screen setup.
-Many people find having two or more screens makes them more productive.
-Thankfully, most of the all-in-one computers recommended in this article have an HDMI port that allows you to connect an extra screen - see our round-up of the best computer monitors
+- If you prefer more than one screen, which many people find makes them more productive, then most of the all-in-one PC featured here have an HDMI port that enables you to connect an extra one.
+See our round-up of the best computer monitors.

-If you don't already antivirus, we recommend you install the best antivirus software to ensure that you're protected from malware, viruses and scams.
-This remains more of a requirement for Windows PC users than for Apple hardware.
+- If you don't already have antivirus, we recommend you install the best antivirus software to ensure you're protected from malware, viruses and scams.
+We know that built-in Windows and macOS software isn't a patch on the best third-party programs when it comes to identifying phishing attacks.

-We always recommend that you back up your most valuable digital material, too, so you may want to consider taking a look at our guide to the best cloud storage.
+- We always recommend backing up your most valuable digital material, too.
 If you don't already do this, we have an easy-to-follow guide on how to back up important files on your computer.
+Plus, find out more about the best cloud storage and see our pick of the best external hard drives.